-As mentioned in my earlier blog post(POS Testing – Part 1), in competitive business such as retail, POS can be a key differentiator.
+As mentioned in my earlier blog post(POS Testing – Part 1), in competitive businesses such as retail, POS can be a key differentiator.
 It is very important for POS applications to be reliable, scalable, easily maintainable, highly secured, and easily customizable by the customer and hence it demands a lot of focus on effectively testing the solution before it gets deployed.
 In the first part, I have mentioned how to test POS and what are the various challenges in manual testing of applications.
-Now, let me try to explain the benefits of Test Automation, the different challenges in automation of POS and how to select an automation testing tool to surpass all those roadblocks.
+Now, let me try to explain the benefits of Test Automation, the different challenges in automation of POS, and how to select an automation testing tool to surpass all those roadblocks.

 How can Automation Testing help?

 To save manual testing time, a test automation strategy can be developed.
 Test automation frameworks reduce time to market and testing costs while increasing and improving test coverage, product quality, and end-user acceptance.
 Companies that increase the proportion of automated testing have a decisive advantage over their competitors.
-It is a proven that automation testing has an edge over manual testing because it provides enhanced test coverage, saves testing time and cost, gives objective testing evidence in the form of customized reports, easy defect tracking for faster troubleshooting.
+It is proven that automation testing has an edge over manual testing because it provides enhanced test coverage, saves testing time and cost, gives objective testing evidence in the form of customized reports, easy defect tracking for faster troubleshooting.

 Having said this, before proposing automation testing as a solution, it is important to carefully analyze the ROI on the whole effort.
 Test automation is a strategy to reduce timelines, cut costs and improve quality.
 But before we reap the benefits of automation we have to make significant investments.
 It is also possible to calculate the possible returns of the test automation investment.
-Based on the inputs (such as releases planned per year, number of regression test cases, size of manual testing team etc), an ROI report can be generated which:
+Based on the inputs (such as releases planned per year, number of regression test cases, size of the manual testing team, etc), an ROI report can be generated which: